Differences Between 2015 and 2016 MustangsLast Updated June 13, 2023 | Meghan Drummond

 Keeping with 2016’s “All in Black” theme, the Mustang was available with a black-painted roof for the first time since the Boss 302.

-This seems small, but it’s a big enough deal that some people waited to make sure their Mustang came equipped with this.
-It’s incredibly challenging to try to add something like SYNC3 aftermarket, and its capabilities addressed the needs and concerns of many drivers.
+It may seem small, but some people waited for this model year just to make sure their Mustang was equipped with SYNC 3.
+It’s very hard to add anything like SYNC 3 aftermarket, and its capabilities addressed the needs and concerns of many drivers.

 Secondary Turn Signals (GT Standard Feature)